 The majority of this collection is in the public domain.
 The rights status and the download button is on the object page so you need to click into the object record webpage to get access.
 If the work is one of the few in this collection that remains in copyright, the download functionality won’t be there.
 This organisation released another 22,000 images on the first of January so enjoy looking through the new images.

 The LACMA have public domain images available for high resolution download and reuse without restriction.
 Protected content – the content where rights still exist – is not available to download.
-They let you know when you select an image whether it’s public domain or protected.
-Unfortunately you can’t filter on the rights statement so you need to be prepared to select another image if your favourite turns out to be protected content.
+They have updated the website functionality to include a public domain filter so you can select a check box to search only those images that are available for reuse without restriction.

 Where possible the Walters Art Museum have licensed images using a Creative Commons Zero : No Rights Reserved (CC0) copyright licence.
 This licence waives all rights in the image.
 Unfortunately the collections online website doesn’t allow users to filter by rights so you’ll need to click into each of the object pages to find out whether the image is available for download.
 If you’re not sure what to search for check out their wikipedia page.
 It’s got a great overview of their collection.